 The simulated velocity fields showed excellent qualitative agreement with the experimental velocity.
 Many features of the flow that were present in the experimental measurements also appeared in the simulations, including a large jet which angled up downstream of the valve and the appearance of a triangle-like shape in the jet.
 A recirculation zone appeared downstream, though the precise region of recirculation showed only some agreement at some points in time.
 We prescribed the experimentally measured pressures (subject to minor processing as described in Section \ref{fsi}), and the emergent flow rates matched those of the experiments.

 The simulated velocity fields also showed quantitative agreement with the experimental velocity.
-The entire flow domain interior to the vessel showed $L^{1}$ relative error of under 32\% on velocity magnitude and 34\% on the streamwise velocity during mid-systole.
+The entire flow domain interior to the vessel showed $L^{1}$ relative error of 30\% on velocity magnitude and 36\% on the $x$ component of velocity during mid-systole.
 While this certainly leaves room for improvement, we are not aware of any other studies comparing simulated flow around heart valves to experiments that compute relative error on the entire flow field.
 Similar results were found at $x = 0$ and 0.625 cm, and slightly higher relative error downstream at $x = $ 1.25 cm.
 The nondimensional streamwise momentum, represented by $I_1$, was extremely similar in simulation and experiment.